-Chihuahuas: Care and Maintenance of the Smallest and Oldest Breed of Dogs
+Chihuahuas: Care and Maintenance of the Smallest Dog Breed

 Temperament: Chihuahuas as Pets

-According to the American Kennel Club, chihuahuas should have attitudes of self importance, confidence, and self-reliance.
+According to the American Kennel Club, chihuahuas should have attitudes of self-importance, confidence, and self-reliance.
 I've never seen a chihuahua lacking these personality traits.
-I have a 90 pound Labrador who believes he's a lap dog and a five pound chihuahua who believes he's a 90 pound guard dog.
+I have a 90-pound Labrador who believes he's a lap dog and a 5-pound chihuahua who believes he's a 90-pound guard dog.

 One of the first things I learned as the pet of a chihuahua is they can be temperamental if not trained properly.
 Keep in mind that their bodies are exceptionally small, so they also tend to be overly cautious of fast movements and protective of their bodies.

 This can be tricky if the chihuahua is a family dog.
-It is best to work with chihuahuas as puppies, and on a regular basis, teach them that they must stay calm.
+It is best to work with chihuahuas as puppies (and on a regular basis thereafter) to teach them that they must stay calm.
 Instruct family members to remain calm around the chihuahua, and to treat the dog with patience and gentle care, and the dog will learn to behave the same way.

 When it comes to love and affection, chihuahuas require a tremendous amount of both.
 I walked past my stepson's door one morning and noticed he was trying to brush his hair with our chihuahua in his arms.
 I asked why he was holding the dog and he replied, "He wouldn't let me put him down!
 Look at him!
 He needs me!"
 The dog tilted his head backward and looked at me lovingly upside down, then threw his head dramatically against my stepson's chest.